Why Major in Sociology?

 - Personal Attention from Expert Faculty: Our fun, supportive, and innovative faculty have a deep interest in the success of their students.
 Every full-time faculty member holds a PhD.

-- Faith, Reason, and Justice: Our faculty are explicitly committed to Christian faith and its integration with reason and justice.
+- Faculty committed to Faith, Reason, and Justice: Our faculty are explicitly committed to Christian faith and its integration with reason and justice.
 Academic rigor and a proven record of commitment to social transformation are hallmarks of the program.

 - Global Outlook: Our program offers a distinctly global flavor and outlook.